ayushkushwaha240/Sem-8-final-project/README.md

 **Note:**
 - Make sure about the directories in which the deployable files are
-- Also, the model which is used for deployment purposes is the model in which I used the volume addition approach.
+- This is a project for educational purposes only.
+Please do not use it for real trading or investment decisions.